Akash-M/app-catalog/packages/frontend/lib-api/README.md

 yarn workspace lib-api lint
 ```

-- The app is tested through standard `eslint` packages with rules specific for a typescript project.
+- The app is linted through custom `eslint` rules specified globally.
+Additionally, we make use
+  of `prettier` to automate as much as possible.